Money in the Bank (2025): Background

-The event was held at the Intuit Dome in Inglewood, California.
+The 16th annual Money in the Bank event was held at the Intuit Dome in Inglewood, California.

-Money in the Bank is an annual professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE since 2010, generally held between May and July.
+Money in the Bank is an annual professional wrestling premium live event produced by WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
 Along with WrestleMania, Royal Rumble, SummerSlam, and Survivor Series, it is considered one of the promotion's five biggest events of the year, referred to as the "Big Five".
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the respective men's and women's winners a match for a championship of their choosing at any time within the next year.

 Announced on April 20, 2025, the 16th Money in the Bank, promoted as Money in the Bank: Los Angeles, was scheduled to take place on Saturday, June 7, 2025, at the Intuit Dome in Inglewood, California, and featured wrestlers from the Raw and SmackDown brand divisions.
 This was the first Money in the Bank to be held in June since the 2018 event.
-As part of Money in the Bank weekend, WWE's developmental brand NXT, along with the company's Mexican subsidiary Lucha Libre AAA Worldwide, held Worlds Collide the same day prior to Money in the Bank at the nearby Kia Forum.
+As part of Money in the Bank weekend, WWE's developmental brand, NXT, along with the company's Mexican subsidiary, Lucha Libre AAA Worldwide, held Worlds Collide the same day prior to Money in the Bank at the nearby Kia Forum.

-In addition to airing on traditional PPV worldwide and via livestreaming on Peacock in the United States, the event was available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to airing on traditional PPV worldwide and via livestreaming on Peacock in the United States, the event was available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Money in the Bank to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.